zarahn/MovieApp2/README.md

 > we created a directory named `/User/_yourname_/Documents/ReactNative`.
 >
-> Go to the directory: `cd Docuements/ReactNative/`
+> Go to the directory: `cd Documents/ReactNative/`
 >
 > `ls -l`

-2. Check that your computer has Export first
+2. Check that your computer has Expo first
 > `expo -V` : check version of your tool (***Expo*** here)

 3. Create a new project ()